morganoneka/CarpentriesNotes/UnixShell/05_Loops/Activities.md

 <details>
     <summary>Answer</summary
-        We have a nested loop, i.e. contained within another loop, so for each species in the outer loop, the inner loop (the nested loop) iterates over the list of temperatures, and creates a new directory for each combination.
+        This is a nested loop, i.e. contained within another loop, so for each species in the outer loop, the inner loop (the nested loop) iterates over the list of temperatures, and creates a new directory for each combination.

 Try running the code for yourself to see which directories are created!
     </details>